nvidia-holoscan/holoscan-sdk/docs/gxf/doc/std/StandardExtension.rst

 nvidia::gxf::AsynchronousSchedulingTerm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A component which is used to inform of that an entity is dependent upon an async event for its execution.
+A component which is used to inform that an entity is dependent upon an async event for its execution.

 * Component ID: 56be1662-ff63-4179-9200-3fcd8dc38673
 * Base Type: nvidia::gxf::SchedulingTerm